dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Throws

-none
+Error: "There is no house by that name" - Thrown when attempting to retrieve a house that doesn't exist.

 ### Output

-Outputs a house object to the command line.
-Zeros are used for filler values.
-Materials are are now calculated.
+Outputs a house object loaded from memory to the command line.

 ## Interfaces

 IHouse: Defines what a house object should look like for Gerald.
+IMaterials: Defines the materials required not counting waste.
+IWaste: Defines the extra materials needed due to waste.
+IPurchase: Defines the total purchase required.

 ## Paramaters: